16 Quirky Traits You Didn’t Know You Inherited

 Your ability to smell “asparagus pee”

 Let’s talk about pee for a second.
 You may have heard—or know all too well—that asparagus can make a person’s pee smell funny.
 What you may not know is that it may make everyone’s pee smell funny because our bodies turn asparagusic acid into chemicals that contain sulfur.
 So why can’t some people smell it?
-It could be due to a single genetic mutation on a cluster of genes that affect olfactory receptors, meaning that your sense of smell could be the true culprit here.
+It could be due to a single genetic mutation on a cluster of genes that affect olfactory receptors, meaning that the inherited traits that affect your sense of smell could be the true culprits here.